MrNooberDude/Doors-Custom-Things/README.md

+OUTDATED: ALL OF THIS IS OUTDATED AND WAS PATCHED IN HOTEL+. exploited is also meeting it's final days (supposedly, who knows anymore)
 # Doors Custom Things
 ## Credit
 Credits to [Vynixu](https://github.com/RegularVynixu/) for all of the base doors mods and UI library because I'm relatively new to Lua so thanks to them :D